Parchive/par3cmdline/windows/README.txt

  At this time, "-e1" and "-e8" are available.
 "-e1" is Cauchy Reed-Solomon Codes.
 This is the default now.
 "-e8" is FFT based Reed-Solomon Codes by Leopard-RS library.

+[ About "-fu<n>" option ]

+ You may use UNIX Permissions Packet to store file's meta data.
+At this time, this supports only two fields: mtime and i_mode.
+The number is bitwise or.
+If you omit number, it stores all values.
+"-fu1" : mtime only
+"-fu2" : i_mode only
+"-fu" or "-fu3" : both mtime and i_mode

+ Causion about permissions (-fu2 option).
+You may not repair files, when there isn't write permission.
+I cannot test behavior on Linux OS.
+It may be safe to store/recover mtime only (-fu1 option).